Introduction to custom domain names introduction

 Cloud Manager is not a domain name registrar and does not provide DNS services.

-Custom Domain Names and BYO CDNs byo-cdn
+Custom domain names and Bring Your Own CDNs byo-cdn

 Workflow workflow

 Adding a custom domain name requires interaction between the DNS service and Cloud Manager.
-Because of this there are several steps required to install, configure, and verify custom domain names.
+Because of this workflow, there are several steps required to install, configure, and verify custom domain names.
 The following table gives an overview of the steps required, including links to documentation resources to complete those steps.

 Step